kr55/ssrs-reports-migration-wizard-docs/docs/getting-started.md

 **View and Manage Connections**
 The grid displays the Extension, Connection String, and Credential Retrieval method for each data source.
 Click the **Edit** link in the **Manage** column, which allows you to modify the connection.

 **Convert to shared data sources if connection exists** - If this option is selected, the wizard will attempt to convert embedded data sources in reports to shared data sources during deployment.
-A conversion will take place only if a shared data source is available in the selected SSRS items that matches on the following properties:
+A conversion will take place only if a shared data source is available in the selected SSRS items that matches on the properties Extension (provider type), ConnectionString, CredentialRetrieval (authentication mode), Windows or database credentials (including WindowsCredentials and ImpersonateUser), UserName (when using stored credentials).
-  - Extension (provider type)
-  - ConnectionString
-  - CredentialRetrieval (authentication mode)
-  - Windows or database credentials (including WindowsCredentials and ImpersonateUser)
-  - UserName (when using stored credentials)
 If all these attributes align, the embedded data source will be replaced with a reference to the matching shared data source.

 **Update Properties**
     When you click **Edit**, a new dialog box appears (labeled "Manage Connection Properties").
 Here you can: